maximtereshchenko/conveyor/README.md

     * Properties, plugin versions, dependency versions and preference versions can be interpolated with other properties using `${property.key}` syntax
 * Dependencies
-    * Dependencies are defined in a manual or a schematic with a group, a name, an optional version and an optional scope: IMPLEMENTATION (default) or TEST
+    * Dependencies are defined in a schematic with a group, a name, an optional version and an optional scope: IMPLEMENTATION (default) or TEST
-    * Each dependency should come with a manual
+    * Each dependency should come with a schematic
-    * Dependencies are inherited from a manual or a schematic used as a template
+    * Dependencies are inherited from a schematic used as a template
     * Version and scope of the inherited dependency can be overridden
     * Schematic can define a dependency on other schematic with a group, a name and an optional scope.
 In such case the product from this schematic of type MODULE will be used in module path